 Currently, elementary schools in the district hold classes from 7:30 a.m.-3 p.m., while secondary schools hold classes from 8:30 a.m.-4:05 p.m.

-Calvert noted roughly 67% of the 110 teachers who responded also supported the recommended changes.
-Additionally, 58 of the 60 students who participated in the survey responded favorably.
+According to Superintendent Matt Calvert, 983 individuals responded to the survey with roughly 60% of respondents saying they favored the new start times.
+Roughly 63% of the 124 teachers who responded also supported the recommended changes.
+Additionally, 60 of the 63 students who participated in the survey responded favorably.

-According to Calvert, the proposed changes would also provide an additional layer of safety for younger students.
+When first proposed, Calvert said the changes would provide an additional layer of safety for elementary students.

-Additionally, Calvert said the proposed changes would add five minutes per day to the elementary school schedule, bringing them even with the secondary school schedule.
-The additional minutes for elementary schools would build a three-day cushion into the calendar that could be used to make up for days when school is canceled due to inclement weather, he said.
+Calvert also noted the changes would add five minutes per day to the elementary school schedule, bringing them even with the secondary school schedule.
+The additional minutes will build a three-day cushion into the elementary schools' calendar that can be used to make up for days in which school was canceled due to inclement weather, he said.